 He is the author of two books: The Genesis and Development of an English Sonata (Routledge - Royal Musical Association Monograph Series, 2017); The Organist in Victorian Literature (Palgrave Macmillan, 2017).
 Further scholarly writings have been published in Tempo, Notes (MLA), Journal of Victorian Culture, The American Organist, The Organ, and Interpreting Historical Keyboard Music (Ashgate).
 He has also edited critical editions of Samuel Barber (G. Schirmer), Carl Czerny (2 vv), and John Goss (A-R Editions).

 Dr. Quinn's choral and organ works are published by Alliance Music Publications, Church Music Publishing, Encore Publications, GIA Music, and Paraclete Press.
 He has recorded thirteen CDs that are available on the Chandos, Hyperion, Naxos, Raven, and Regent labels.
 His most recent recordings include the Complete Organ Sonatas of C.P.E.
 Bach recorded at Princeton Theological Seminary (Naxos), and the Organ Works of Mozart, Beethoven and Hummel recorded at Trinity College, Cambridge University (Regent).
+Most recently the choir and organists of Selwyn College, Cambridge recorded a CD of his choral and organ works at Ely Cathedral (Regent).
 Profiles of his work have been featured in Choir and Organ magazine, The Organ and Organists’ Review.